D-Brane Systems in Twisted Holography and SO/Sp Chiral Algebras: Twisted Holography with and SO and Sp gauge group

 This business of anomaly cancellation finds a neat correspondence in the bulk.
 As already alluded, for chiral algebras with fields $X,Y$ in the antisymmetric representation of $Sp(N)$, we expect the holographic dual to be the Type I topological string defined in \cite{costello2020anomalycancellationtopologicalstring}.
 However, for this theory to be quantized consistently, one must introduce 8 space-filling branes, that is, couple the Type I theory to Holomorphic-Chern Simons with gauge group $SO(8)$.
 These branes are holographically dual to the eight flavors we must add in the boundary chiral algebra.

 Moreover, corresponding anomaly cancellation mechanisms can be identified in the untwisted theories.
-In the \(\mathcal{N}=2\) theory our chiral algebra is a twist of, a sufficient number of hypermultiplets must be introduced to cancel the beta function and preserve conformal symmetry.
-Similarly, in the bulk, the Type I string is formulated with an orientifold that introduces an \( O7 \)-plane.
-This \( O7 \)-plane generates an RR flux that must be cancelled by introducing eight \( D7 \)-branes.
+In the physical \(\mathcal{N}=2\) theory, a sufficient number of hypermultiplets must be introduced to cancel the beta function and preserve conformal symmetry.
+Similarly, in the bulk, the specific orientifold of Type IIB introduces an \(O7\)-plane that generates an RR flux, which must be canceled by introducing eight \(D7\)-branes.
 This stack has an $SO(8)$ gauge symmetry, which becomes the $SO(8)$ gauge group in the Type I string after the twist.

-A similar story occurs in the chiral algebras with gauge group $SO(N)$.
-When $X,Y$ are in the adjoint, the theory is anomaly-free.
+A similar story occurs in the chiral algebras with gauge group $SO(N)$; when $X,Y$ are in the adjoint, the theory is anomaly-free.
 In contrast, when they are in the antisymmetric representation, one must also introduce 8 additional \textit{fermionic} flavors to have a nilpotent BRST charge.
-In this case, however, the untwisted theory is not well studied; the associated ``physical" \(\mathcal{N}=2\) theory is non-unitary, requiring hypermultiplets that violate spin-statistics to maintain conformal symmetry.
+In this case, however, the untwisted theory is not well studied as the associated ``physical" \(\mathcal{N}=2\) theory is non-unitary, requiring hypermultiplets that violate spin-statistics to maintain conformal symmetry.
 It is mainly due to this fact that our presentation focuses on the $Sp(2N)$ chiral algebra.